ConradTruesdale/osticket-prereqs/README.md

 <img src=https://i.imgur.com/ZIIcgoH.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-IIS is good for hosting and managing websites on Windows systems.
-Running the
+IIS is good for hosting, running, and managing websites on Windows systems.
+Some sites are in STATIC form, pages made up of "fixed codes."
+Others come in the DYNAMIC form which is web programing and database design.
+Afther deciding your structure you take it to a server.
+This is when your website is accessable to the world
 </p>
 <br />